 Now I’m sharing everything we did, along with plenty of ways you, too, can enjoy your trip with your significant other.

 Hi, I’m Denise.
 Those who know me know that I wear a lot of hats.
-I’m a wife to a very adventurous husband, a mom to a daughter with special needs, a BFF to a few amazing, supportive girlfriends, and a busy leader for my hard-working and innovative work family here at Holiday Inn Club Vacations®.
+I’m a wife to a very adventurous husband, a mom to a daughter with special needs, a BFF to a few amazing, supportive girlfriends, and a busy leader at work.

 Why Marco Island?

-Having been part of both the Holiday Inn Club Vacations internal COVID-19 taskforce and the creation of our Safe Travels program, I had 100% confidence that our Marco Island resort would be the safest and cleanest place for us to stay (and finally get out of the house!).
+And with the creation of the Holiday Inn Club Vacations® Safe Travels program, I had 100% confidence that our Marco Island resort would be the safest and cleanest place for us to stay (and finally get out of the house!).

-So, we packed up the car, drove over to Marco Island and checked into Sunset Cove Resort, one of our most popular properties.
+So, we packed up the car, drove over to Marco Island and checked into Sunset Cove Resort.
 We had an absolutely amazing couples’ getaway on the island and there was so much to do, we couldn’t fit it all into our five-day stay.
 (We’ll definitely be doing more next time we come back.)

 5 Couples’ Activities for Your Marco Island Getaway